uobdv/Design-Verification/index.md

 > module load course/COMS30026
 ```

-You should then be able to call ModelSim/QuestaSim from the command line:
+You should then be able to call QuestaSim (ModelSim) from the command line:
 ```
 > vsim &
 ```